 In terms of human rights commitments, on a general level the guidelines encourage Sida staff to implement the measures, but applying business and human rights norms are not mandatory.
 This would be preferred to ensure application of the UNGPs throughout Sida's operations.
 For instance, the guidelines note that Sida's "...role as an authority enables it to make it easier for companies and organisations to respect and act responsibly".
-For instance, the guidelines proposed in October 2012 that Sida revise this commitment from a non-binding "can" to a mandatory "shall".
+For instance, the find internal review of the implementation of the guidelines proposed in October 2012 that Sida revise this commitment from a non-binding "can" to a mandatory "shall".
 However, it was unclear if Sida currently has the capacity and competence to implement this commitment in their operations.
-For the guidelines proposed in October 2012 that Sida competence to implement this commitment in their operations.
+60